intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/super_resoluntion/README.md

 * --num_nodes: The number of nodes to be used in the cluster.
 Default is 1.
 * --cores:The number of cpu cores you want to use on each node.
 Default is 4.
 * --memory:The memory you want to use on each node.
 Default is 2g.
+* --download: Auto-download dataset if you don't want to use `prepare_dataset.sh`.
+Default is False.